RHODE ISLAND SPCA

 About The Marvin Fund

 In the name of our good friend Marvin, who left us in 2010, we started “The Marvin Fund”.
 The Marvin Fund has helped hundreds of beloved family pets receive much needed medical care in the past year, and thousands since its inception.
 Be it emergency assistance or basic wellness care being out of reach strictly due to financial constraints, we are here to ensure not only that the animals in our community are cared for but are able to stay with their loving families.
+If you would like to support the Marvin Fund, please donate HERE.

 Are you in Need of Assistance?